Magdalen Street

 Magdalen Street is a short shopping street in central Oxford, England, just north of the original north gate in the city walls.
 Traditionally, the name of the street is pronounced /ˈmæɡdəlɪn/ and not as the name of the Magdalen College, which is always /ˈmɔːdlɪn/.

 At the southern end, Magdalen Street meets Cornmarket Street continuing to the south, Broad Street to the east and George Street to the west.
 At the northern end it continues as St Giles' to the north, with Beaumont Street to the west.

 To the west are shops.
-The street used to be the location of Oxford's leading department store for many years, Elliston & Cavell.
+The street was the location of Oxford's leading department store for many years, Elliston & Cavell.
 It later became a Debenhams store.
-On the northern corner with Beaumont Street is the Macdonald Randolph Hotel, widely considered to be Oxford's leading hotel.
+On the northern corner of Beaumont Street is the Macdonald Randolph Hotel, widely considered to be Oxford's leading hotel.